Words and terms used in the world of From The Waters.

 The Aelin City building holding the meeting place and offices of the Peers.

-Uniqua is a type of magic that comes from one of the five vecrucia within an aelinuan's body.
+A type of magic that comes from one of the five vecrucia within an aelinuan's body.
 There are four subtypes; vixeus, xirradiq, aperion and eltalymia.
 When an aelinuan's reserve of uniqua gets low the user is no longer able to make use of any of the four types they possess.

-A system of symbols is used worldwide to communicate medical information.
+A system of symbols that is used worldwide to communicate medical information.
 Used specifically on medical tags to alert people of preexisting medical conditions.

 Plural upalleani.
 A small, yellow songbird.

-Medical condition.
+A medical condition.
 Affects the vecrucia, rendering them inaccessible until recovery.
 Can catch it indefinitely.

-Overuse of vecrucia without adequate recovery.
+A term to describe overuse of vecrucia without adequate recovery.
 Can cause health problems if intense and/or prolonged.

 When a fully mature aelinuan with this flair comes into contact with an aetri's waters they will begin to hear the Lament.
 They will then be compelled by their aetri to undertake regular visits to Earth in order to collect specially selected souls for that aetri to use in order to create a new aelinuan.